|Maintenance Notice - PDF Generation|

 Specifies that ICON captures active agent state reason codes, and temporarily stores the values in the G_AGENT_STATE_RC_A table in IDB.
 Genesys Info Mart requires knowledge of active reason codes to prevent inconsistencies in the SM_RES_STATE_REASON_FACT table when a reason code state ends after transformation of the interval in which the reason code started.

 Specifies that, for multimedia interactions, the value of gsys_partition in the G_IR and G_CALL tables is taken from the attr_itx_submitted_at attribute of the Interaction Server event.
 The value populates the CREATED_TS field in the GIDB_G_IR_MM and GIDB_G_CALL_MM tables in the Info Mart database.

 Specifies that ICON will store a UserData snapshot in the GM_F_USERDATA table for interactions that started in the past.

 Enables reporting for multimedia interactions that have started in the past.

 Note: Reporting on multimedia interactions that began while ICON was down or before ICON started raises unavoidable data-quality issues.
-For more information about the potential issues and about strategies for mitigating them when calls-in-the-past=true, see Restarting ICON in the Genesys Info Mart Operations Guide.
+For more information about the potential issues and about strategies for mitigating them when calls-in-the-past=1 (or true), see Restarting ICON in the Genesys Info Mart Operations Guide.

 Specifies that ICON will populate the G_DSS_*_PROVIDER tables in IDB.